- We recognise that the family is the expert on their child and work in partnership with them.

 - We promote an ‘open door’ policy to ensure we are welcoming and respectful to all.

-- Each child has a Learning Journal which contains observations, next steps and photographs of your child’s progress and development.
-You will be encouraged to contribute to your child’s journal throughout the year, sending reciprocal information such as photographs and memorable moments.
+- Each child has a e-Learning Journal (Tapestry) which contains observations, next steps and photographs of your child’s progress and development.
+You will be encouraged to contribute to your child’s e-journal throughout the year, sending reciprocal information such as photographs and memorable moments.
 We encourage parents to look at their child’s next steps and offer their observations of their child achieving them.

 - We will endeavor to involve your child, enabling them to make choices and engage in activities, and experiences that are of interest to them.